Welcome to the

 Wine Trail

-The Classic New Zealand Wine Trail takes you through Hawke’s Bay, Wairarapa, Wellington and Marlborough — regions accounting for more than 80% of New Zealand’s wine production.
-Combined with stunning scenery, beautiful forest parks, buzzing nightlife, and indulgent food experiences, this truly is a New Zealand must-do.
+The Classic New Zealand Wine Trail takes you through four key regions that account for over 80% of New Zealand's wine production.
+Combining stunning scenery with indulgent food and wine experiences, it is a must-do on any New Zealand itinerary.

-While the main focus of the journey is wine and food, the route also serves up all kinds of adventure and cultural experiences.
-Encounter unique wildlife, discover historic villages, check out artists’ studios, meet specialist food producers, enjoy live theatre, embark on forest hikes, brewery tours, fishing trips, and more.
+While the main focus of the journey is wine and food, the route also offers a variety of adventure and cultural experiences.
+Encounter unique wildlife, discover historic villages, enjoy the magic of live theatre, and much more.

 Explore the regions